PokechuDiscord/pokedex/README.md

 # Pokédex
-A Pokedex Website by Pokéchu!
+A Pokedex Website by Pokéchu.